 The City of Joondalup has a genuine concern for its residents and the public visiting or using facilities along its coastal reserve.
-The City of Joondalup cares about personal safety and welfare of its residents and visitors to its coastal hazard areas.
+The City of Joondalup accepts it has a duty of care with respect to the personal safety and welfare of its residents and visitors to cliff hazard areas.
 We will aim to manage, with a conservative approach, the potential for injuries and misadventure to residents and visitors, in a manner that does not render the environment sterile, detract from its natural beauty or unnecessarily diminish use and enjoyment in the process.